 At my parents’ wedding in 1962, Joe strutted about proudly, chatting up the friends and business associates he had invited.
 Some of them came up to my dad and told him how fortunate he was to have such a generous father.
 As it turned out, Joe hadn’t contributed a dime to the festivities.

 Joe was a foreman on a Streets and Sanitation work crew.
 City workers were required to live within Chicago proper and Joe lived in the suburb of Maywood, so he used our house as his mailing address.
-Every Saturday, he’d come by to pick up his mail.
-My mother always had to scrub the toilet after he left, because he would leave a big splatter of shit above the water line.
+Every Saturday he’d come by to pick up his mail, make small talk for twenty minutes, leave a Jackson Pollock splatter on the back rim of our toilet bowl, and drive off.

 Eventually Joe moved to a house within the city limits and didn’t need our address anymore.
 We didn’t see him very often after that.
 Nonetheless, he had provided for us, having bragged to us and his brothers for years about the “five figures at St. Paul,” money he had set aside for my father in savings accounts at St. Paul Federal.